The Building Arts

 The English also disdained the common American log cabin.
 The founders of the English Prairie settlements yearned for something like the English country houses they had left behind.
 Stone was to be had on the frontier, but skilled stone cutters were not, so buildings that would have been rendered in stone in the old country were in Edwards County done in painted brick.
 One of the poshest houses in Albion was a 43-by-40-foot hewn-log double cabin on which stucco had been slathered to give at least an appearance of stone.

-In time, all the European people of southern Illinois became “American” in at least an architectural sense, meaning they abandoned vernacular building designs—or at least abandoned their own vernacular for new American ones.
+In time, all the European people of southern Illinois became “American” in at least an architectural sense, meaning they abandoned old-country vernacular building designs for new American ones.
 “By the early twentieth century,” observed scholars John Coggeshall and Jo Anne Nash, “an individual’s choice of an architectural style was more contingent on a new Sears Roebuck catalog than Old Country traditions.”

-By 1854 builders were beginning to get it right.
-The Appellate Court Building on Main St. in Mt.
-Vernon is a gray brick and stone structure of Greek Revival design in the shape of a Maltese cross with an arched portal and cast-iron steps.
+By 1854, local builders were beginning to get it right.
+One example is the Appellate Court Building on Main St. in Mt.
+Vernon, a gray brick and stone structure of Greek Revival design in the shape of a Maltese cross with an arched portal and cast-iron steps.
 Built to house a regional division of the Illinois Supreme Court, it later became a district headquarters of the state’s Appellate Court.
 A. B. Mullet, one of the rare architects to make a name designing government buildings, gave Cairo its Romanesque Custom House.

 Southern Illinois has not been a rich field for modern architecture.
 Walter Burley Griffin was the architect and planner based in Chicago who is considered to have founded the Prairie School of design, along with Louis Sullivan and Frank Lloyd Wright.
 He designed the Stinson Memorial Library on Main Street in Anna in 1913.
-The latter was made from reinforced concrete, rough cut limestone, and leaded glass windows; contemporary accounts suggest that the result was not quite what Anna expected in a library.
+The latter was made from reinforced concrete, rough-cut limestone, and leaded glass windows.
+The result is an undeniably distinctive, if somewhat heavy-handed example of the genre; contemporary accounts suggest that the result was not quite what Anna expected in a library but it was not torn down—perhaps because a town of fewer than five thousand residents could not afford to replace it.